 A number of factors influenced the Me 262’s maximum range, but Fay estimated that the maximum endurance was 1 hour, 30 minutes.
 U.S. Air Force testing establish the range as 650 miles (1,046 kilometers) and service ceiling at 38,000 feet (11,582 meters).

-It was armed with four 30 mm Rheinmetall-Borsig MK 108 autocannons with a total of 360 rounds of ammunition.
+It was armed with four Rheinmetall-Borsig MK 108 30 mm autocannons with a total of 360 rounds of ammunition.
 It could also be armed with twenty-four R4M Orkan 55 mm air-to-air rockets.
-Two bomb racks under the wings could each be loaded with a 500 kilogram (1,102 pounds) bomb.
+Two bomb racks under the fuselage could each be loaded with a 500 kilogram (1,102 pounds) bomb.

 1,430 Me 262s were produced.
 They entered service during the summer of 1944.
 Luftwaffe pilots claimed 542 Allied airplanes shot down with the Me 262.